mBenescu/Applied-ML-Restaurant_Guests_Forcasting/README.md

 ## MLP
 The model takes as input various features (date, weather conditions, etc.) and processed them through various hidden layers.
 Each hidden layer performs a linear transformation, followed by a non-linear activation function (ReLU) and a dropout.

-After conducting a hyperparameter search, we found that the model could not overfit, indicating no need for regularizatio.
+After conducting a hyperparameter search, we found that the model could not overfit, indicating no need for regularization.
 The best-performing configuration used no dropout (dropout rate = 0.0) and no L2 regularization.
 The optimal architecture consisted of 6 hidden layers, each with 37 neurons (matching the input size).
 Based on these findings, we adopted this architecture for our model.

 A key strength of our architecture is its support for Multi-task learning (restaurant guests & article popularity).
 For this, we incorporated multiple output heads, each dedicated to a specific task.
 To optimize performance, we used a custom Asymmetric Loss Function.